lupyuen/lupyuen.github.io/src/ox2.md

 This says that NuttX tried to write to an __Invalid Data Address__.

 And it failed due to an "Unexpected Interrupt".
-(ISR)

 _Something special about IRQ 15?_